OverCatX/coffee-shop-management/backend/README.md

 This will create:

-- 4 employees (Manager, 2 Baristas, Cashier) with hashed passwords
+- 4 employees (Manager, Baristas, Cashier roles) with hashed passwords
 - 4 customers
 - 10 menu items
 - 5 ingredients